 He was an awful fielder

 While Jeter may have made some flashy plays with the glove, defensive metrics overwhelmingly suggest that the Gold Gloves he was awarded were undeserved.
-Jeter’s defense cost the Yankees 246 runs defensively compared to the average player at his position, according to Baseball-reference.com, the worst of any player in history.
+Jeter’s defense cost the Yankees 246 runs defensively compared to the average player at his position, according to Baseball-reference.com, making him the worst of any player in history.
 And Bill James, a baseball statistician, called Jeter “the most ineffective defensive player in the major leagues, at any position.”

 While Jeter never made a ton of errors, he simply did not have the range of his fellow shortstops.
-Jeter was among the best in history with the bat – but in the field, he was at best below average.
+Jeter was among the best in history with the bat – but in the field, he was at best below average

 He is no A-Rod